 DNS abuse is pervasive, costly to mitigate, and becoming increasingly complex.
 It is not “going away” and cannot be ignored.

 Cybercriminals target BC members because they are seeking “high value” targets where there are significant users and financial resources.
 The BC members represent companies that are among the most popular by Internet users, the very public with whom ICANN has stated it shares a “mission of public trust”.
-While the BC members applaud the start of a dialogue on SSR, the scope of attacks against BC members creates an urgency for specific and tangible assistance rather than the ambiguous “good intentions” found in the SSR plan.
+While BC members applaud the start of a dialogue on SSR, the scope of attacks against BC members creates an urgency for specific and tangible assistance rather than the ambiguous “good intentions” found in the SSR plan.
 This is a security crisis for which ICANN can and should perform a significant role.
-The current SSR Plan fails to provide definitive and actionable steps that will allow ICANN to eliminate the DNS abuse environment that allows for these cyber threats to become pervasive.
+The current SSR Plan fails to provide definitive and actionable steps that will allow ICANN to address the DNS abuse environment that allows for these cyber threats to become pervasive.

 ICANN’s ambiguous security plan is of even greater concern considering the critical period of expansion and change in the DNS.
-The introduction of new gTLD will expand the environment and opportunities for online fraud beyond the current critical levels that have already been noted.
-While the BC supports a free market open to new gTLD and does not advocate further unnecessary delay, it is critical that these security concerns be more carefully considered in any SSR plan.
-To fail to do so is recklessly ignoring a critical security threat that will likely exacerbate the existing harm to BC members.
+The introduction of new gTLDs may expand the environment and opportunities for online fraud beyond the current critical levels that have already been noted.
+While the BC supports a free market open to new gTLDs and does not advocate further unnecessary delay, it is critical that these security concerns be more carefully considered in any SSR plan.
+To fail to do so ignores a critical security threat that will likely exacerbate the existing harm to BC members.
 The SSR Plan states that ICANN “will continue to pursue implementation of measures to combat the potential for malicious conduct arising from the establishment of new gTLDs” yet the ICANN Board has stated that “the implementation work completed to date by the community and staff to address the mitigation of malicious conduct issue is sufficient to proceed to launch the first new gTLD application round.”
 The proposed SSR Plan understates the implications of the introduction of new gTLD while simultaneously overstating the scope and anticipated efficacy of ICANN’s efforts to mitigate these implications.

-The SSR plan acknowledges that “ICANN’s role includes participating in activities with the broader Internet community to combat abuse of the unique identifier systems.
-The BC requires a greater assurance from ICANN that the SSR plan will include a focus on mitigating the threats against the e-commerce community that are based on DNS abuse, eliminating a compliance environment that fosters abuse, and clarifying that the scope of assistance will be adequate to include meaningful assistance to enterprise users being targeted by DNS based threats.
+The SSR plan acknowledges that “ICANN’s role includes participating in activities with the broader Internet community to combat abuse of the unique identifier systems.”
+The BC would like greater assurance from ICANN that the SSR plan will include a focus on mitigating the threats against the e-commerce community that are based on DNS abuse, eliminating a compliance environment that fosters abuse, and clarifying that the scope of assistance will be adequate to include meaningful assistance to enterprise users being targeted by DNS based threats.